 As intermediate students

-we were crossing the bridge between childhood and junior high.
+we started crossing the bridge between childhood and junior high.
 School became

 more structured and demanding, but there were still a lot of memorable hands-on